Sublingual CBD Application For Dogs

 Edible CBD Treats

-On the other hand, edible CBD treats have lower absorption in the intestinal tact, are difficult to measure exact dosing, can potentially interfere with liver metabolism of other medications and have a longer onset of action (one to two hours), making them less clinically effective.
+On the other hand, edible CBD treats have lower absorption in the intestinal tract, are difficult to measure exact dosing, can potentially interfere with liver metabolism of other medications and have a longer onset of action (one to two hours), making them less clinically effective.

-Topical rubs are one of the more common kinds of cannabis based CBD products.
+Topical rubs are one of the more common kinds of cannabis-based CBD products.
 They can be used effectively for skin or joint issues and as antiseptic ointment but will not be absorbed into the bloodstream.
 The presence of plant terpenes or non-intoxicating acid cannabinoids (THCA and CBDA) seem to increase skin permeation, but still not enough to get it into the blood.
-On the down-side, large concentrations of terpenes in topical products may irritate a dog’s skin.
+On the downside, large concentrations of terpenes in topical products may irritate a dog’s skin.

 So a liquid sublingual CBD tincture is a safer, more therapeutically effective, cost-saving way to deliver cannabidiol in a precise, measured dose to help heal your dog.
 It is recommended to give your dog the proper starting CBD dose based on body weight, 30 minutes prior to meals and at least 4 hours away from all other medications.

 A WORD OF CAUTION